SWCD Watershed Program Grants

-This program's history dates back to the successful multi-agency legislative proposal, "A Proposed Action Agenda for Ohio Watersheds."
-Adopted with the Ohio Fiscal Year 2000-2001 Biennial Operating Budget, $300,000 was allocated to Division of Soil and Water Conservation (then a division of Ohio Department of Natural Resources) to support grants for local watershed coordinators.
+The Division of Soil and Water Conservation (DSWC) initiated the first grants to support local watershed management personnel after the successful multi-agency legislative proposal, "A Proposed Action Agenda for Ohio Watersheds."
+Adopted with the Ohio Fiscal Year 2000-2001 Biennial Operating Budget, $300,000 was allocated to DSWC annually for the program.
 Additional funding was provided to Ohio State University (OSU) Extension to develop the Ohio Watershed Network, and Ohio Environmental Protection Agency (Ohio EPA) to enhance assessment and monitoring of watersheds.

 Over 50 grants have been awarded since 2001.
 Roughly half of the positions established as a result of the grants have continued to be supported by sponsor organizations long after grant closure, thereby establishing a professional infrastructure for watershed management in Ohio.